eandrejko/clj-tokenizer/README.md

 will tokenize Herman Melville's Moby Dick.

-To use the tokenizer within Clojure
+To use the tokenizer within Clojure first add the dependency to project.clj

+      [clj-tokenizer "0.1.0"]

+To create a token stream:

       (token-seq (token-stream "This is a string."))
       ;; ("This" "is" "a" "string")

-or to convert to lowercase and remove stopwords
+To convert to lowercase and remove stopwords:

       (token-seq (token-stream-without-stopwords "This is a string, without the stopwords."))
       ;; ("string" "without" "stopwords")

+To stem the words using the Snowball stemmer:

+      (token-seq (stemmed (token-stream-without-stopwords "Going to be Stemming some lemmings.")))
+      ;; ("go" "stem" "some" "lem")

 ## License